 (b) section 70F(4) of that Act as inserted by subsection (1) does not apply in respect of the application.

-The Mining Amendment Act 2004 s.
-39(2) reads as follows:
+39. Section 84A replaced and transitional provision

 (2) Where, immediately before the commencement of this section, an application for a mining lease had been made, but had not been determined, under the Mining Act 1978 —

 (a) the person who made the application is not required to comply with section 84A(1) of that Act as inserted by subsection (1); and